demidovd98/FiNDR/README.md

 All meta data needed for the supported datasets is provided in the `data/data_stats.py` file.

 ### 3. Classname Discovery
-The discovered class names are provided in the `data/guessed_classnames/` directory for all supported datasets.
+The discovered class names are already provided in the `data/guessed_classnames/` directory for all supported datasets.

-For classname discovery in a custom dataset...
+\[Optionally\] For classname discovery in a custom dataset:
 ```bash
 TOADD
 ```